The 6888th Central Postal Directory Battalion

 They received files of the approximately 7 million Americans serving in the European Theater.
 (They also were sorting for the Army and Marine Corps, and the Red Cross volunteers.)
 Because the troops had been on the move since the mail was last sorted, very few of the files were up-to-date.

-For each soldier on file, it was up to the women of the 6888th to identify where his unit was currently fighting, and whether or not, he was still with them.
-The injured had to be located (a hospital in Europe or already sent home?)
 The names of those who were killed in action had to be noted, and their mail needed to be returned to the sender.

 The women developed “Current Information” cards for each soldier.
 That way the night shift could be made aware of locations identified by the day shift, and vice versa.